mantl/mantl/examples/README.md

-If you want to dive right into a cloud cluster go through [Getting Started](https://microservices-infrastructure.readthedocs.org/en/latest/getting_started/index.html) at the Documetation site.
+If you want to dive right into a cloud cluster go through [Getting Started](https://microservices-infrastructure.readthedocs.org/en/latest/getting_started/index.html) at the Documentation site.
 You can then change the relevant parts of the following instructions.

 ### Submitting Applications to The Marathon API

 While in a terminal, in this examples directory enter:

-    $ curl -k -X POST -H "Content-Type: application/json" -u "admin:hardpass" -d@"hello-world/hello-world.json" "https://192.168.242.55:8080/v2/apps"
+    $ curl -k -X POST -H "Content-Type: application/json" -u "admin:hardpass" -d@"hello-world/hello-world.json" "https://192.168.100.101/mararthon/v2/apps"

 You should get back something like: